Spare the Dead

 He observed the zombie for a few minutes and satisfied with the work said, “Continue until I return and tell you to stop.”
 He went back inside to make breakfast.

 Relanore ate porridge and thought back on the attack which had taken his wife and daughter from him more than eight years ago.
 He’d been on his way back from ministering to his flock in an outlying village.
 As he approached the crest of the hill he saw black plumes of smoke.
 He ran to the top of the hill and looked down on the burning ruins of the town.
-Running between burning buildings he reached his church at the centre of town.
+Running between burning buildings he reached his church.
 Entering the vestibule he shouted the names of his wife and daughter.
 Then he saw them.
 Lying on the floor, their bodies horribly mutilated by Ork axes.
 Sadness clouded his features, nothing more.
 He had long since emptied himself of tears.